yakovenkodenis/yakovenkodenis/README.md

 I mostly develop for the web, so my primary fields of expertise are:
 1. JavaScript including ECMAScript 6+ language features
 2. TypeScript
+3. Node
-3. React + Redux/MobX
+4. React + Redux/MobX
-4. GraphQL
+5. GraphQL
-5. Webpack
+6. Webpack